lingochamp/FileDownloader/README.md

 - Default by okhttp: retryOnConnectionFailure: Unreachable IP addresses/Stale pooled connections/Unreachable proxy servers
 - Default by okhttp: connection/read/write time out 10s

+#### Low Memory?

+We covered all low memory cases follow [Processes and Threads](http://developer.android.com/guide/components/processes-and-threads.html), just feel free to use the FileDownloader, it will be follow your expect.

+#### Chunked transfer encoding data?

+Has supported, just use as normal task, but recommend to glance at demo on [Single Task Test](https://github.com/lingochamp/FileDownloader/blob/master/demo/src/main/java/com/liulishuo/filedownloader/demo/SingleTaskTestActivity.java).

 ## LICENSE